TablePress/TablePress/readme.txt

 = Languages and Localization? =
 The plugin currently comes with the following translations:
-Brazilian Portuguese, Chinese (Simplified), Chinese (Taiwan), Czech, Dutch, English, Finnish, French, German, Hebrew, Icelandic, Italian, Japanese, Latvian, Polish, Russian, Serbian, Slovak, Spanish, Turkish and Ukrainian.
+Brazilian Portuguese, Chinese (Simplified), Chinese (Taiwan), Czech, Dutch, English, Finnish, French, German, Hebrew, Icelandic, Italian, Japanese, Korean, Latvian, Polish, Russian, Serbian, Slovak, Spanish, Turkish and Ukrainian.

 Translations into other languages are always welcome!
 With the [Codestyling Localization](https://wordpress.org/plugins/codestyling-localization/) plugin, that's really easy.
 Just install the plugin, add your language, create the .po file, translate the strings, and create the .mo file.
 It will automatically be saved into the TablePress plugin folder.
 If you send me the .mo and .po files, I will gladly include them into future plugin releases.
 There is also a .pot file available in the "i18n" subfolder, which can be used e.g. with the [poEdit](http://www.poedit.net/) editor.